ngi-nix/summer-of-nix/README.md

 The overarching goals of this program are to:

 - use Nix to improve the usability of NGI related projects
+- provide opportunities for

+## Strategies

+- provide an environment that is welcoming and  contributors of all levels could feel welcome, safe and comfortable.
-- provide support, facilitation and guidance to the participants in the areas of software development, collaboration and Nix
+- provide support to the participants in the areas of software development, collaboration and Nix

 - **give time and support to learn** how to effectively use and contribute to Nix;
 - **stimulate exchange** to build and foster a vibrant community;